 For individuals who require ongoing care but are able to remain at home, home care agencies can provide additional assistance.
 They can provide a range of services from limited companionship services to care by a registered nurse.

 Both Medicare and Medicaid may provide some home care benefits in certain circumstances.
-Medicare pays the home health agency a set amount for a specific diagnosis (for home health aides, skilled nursing care and therapists) The services provided must be medically necessary and ordered by a physician, while the individual must be homebound.
-Individuals who go to adult day programs, religious services, etc can still be deemed homebound.
+Medicare pays the home health agency a set amount for a specific diagnosis (for home health aides, skilled nursing care and therapists).
+The services provided must be medically necessary and ordered by a physician, while the individual must be homebound.
+Individuals who go to adult day programs, and religious services and still be deemed homebound.
+Agencies accepting Medicare must be licensed by CDPHE.
+Home care agencies are surveyed by Medicare on quality of care.
+Findings are available at www.medicare.gov

 Medicaid will pay for a broader range of home care services, including personal care (such as bathing, grooming and hygiene).
 Agencies accepting Medicaid must be licensed by CDPHE.
-To receive Medicaid home care, individuals must meet financial eligibility criteria, have the service prescribed by a physician and be approved using the ULTC 100.2.
+To receive Medicaid home care, individuals must meet financial eligibility criteria by completing the Colorado Peak or submit the print application to the county department of human services, have the service prescribed by a physician and be approved using the ULTC 100.2.

 Surveys, occurrences and complaints are available from Medicare and from the Colorado Department of Public Health and Environment.